SircleCquare/SE306_Project_2/README.md

 - Complete every level to finish the game
 - Try to achieve higher scores in levels
 - Collect coins to increase your score
-- Dying will also impact your score in future versions
+- Dying will negatively impact your score
-- Finishing the stage with full health or in shorter times will also impact your score in later versions
+- Finishing the stage in shorter times will positively impact your score

 ## Enemies
-- Currently there is one enemy in the game.
+- Currently there are two enemies in the game.
-- The enemy will chase you in a short radius.
+- The sphere enemy will chase you in a short radius.
-- Making contact with the enemy will reduce your health, and may push you off platforms and into hazards.
+- Making contact with the sphere enemy will knock you back, and may push you off platforms and into hazards.
+- The leech enemy will latch onto you if you approach it
+- After latching onto you, the leech will cause dizzyness and loss of balance